 - Restaurants going out of business.
 A closing restaurant is always a good place to buy used commercial kitchen equipment at lower prices.
 Some restaurant owners might be willing to make a fast and direct deal to sell their remaining equipment at low prices.

 - Auctions.
 You might not always be able to purchase directly from the owners.
 Find your local auctions, where you’ll find equipment other restaurant owners no longer need.
 Since the auctions provider act as a middle man, you’ll probably won’t find deals as good as in a purchase from the owner, but you will get additional services, like delivery.
 Before you go to an auction, check the catalog to see if the specific piece of equipment you’re looking for is going to be auctioned.
 Otherwise, it will be a waste of time.
-Even worst, you may end up buying something you don’t need compulsively.
+Even worst, you may end up buying something you don’t need.

 - Damaged appliances sellers.
 Some sellers specialize in appliances with minor defects, and also big-box retailers like Costco and Best Buy usually have special sales on items that have been on display or show dents and scratches.

 - Garage sales.
-Of course, you won’t find commercial kitchen equipment, but you may find some small appliances gadgets, utensils and that can still be useful in your restaurant, at a fraction of the price.
+Of course, you won’t find commercial kitchen equipment, but you may find some small appliances gadgets and utensils that can still be useful in your restaurant, at a fraction of the price.